btaba/blog/_posts/2018-05-15-recursive-context-managers.md

 It works the same way as before. `__enter__` gets called when `with Open(...)` happens, and `__exit__` gets called when you leave the `with` scope.

 You might be wondering what the `*exc` is on line 11?
-It's basically a list of required arguments for any `__exit__` magic method, which get passed around so that you can handle exceptions gracefully.
-The arguments for `*exc` are `exception_type`, `exception_value`, and `traceback` respectively.
+It's a list of required arguments for any `__exit__` magic method, which get passed around so that you can handle exceptions gracefully.
+The arguments for `*exc` are `exception_type`, `exception_value`, and `traceback`.

 So how can we leverage what we just did to enter multiple context managers at the same time?
-It becomes kind of simple really.
 Let's say we had files in a list, we could implement the following context manager:

 {% highlight python linenos %}